ermondel/node-weather-server/README.md

 ### About

-Weather forecast for the specified location using the Dark Sky API.
+Weather forecast for the specified location using the Mapbox API and the Dark Sky API.

 ### Usage